Caripson/ProML/docs/security_privacy_scopes.md

 This ensures that sensitive user data is never included in the model's context, logged, or stored in the final ticket, providing a strong layer of privacy protection.

-By using security and privacy scopes, PromptLang makes threat modeling and data protection an explicit and enforceable part of the prompt engineering lifecycle.
+By using security and privacy scopes, ProML makes threat modeling and data protection an explicit and enforceable part of the prompt engineering lifecycle.